Covid-19 Our Response

-Click here now to check out How Some of the People we Serve are Doing
+Click here now to check out How Some of the People we Serve Coped with Isolation in the Spring

 April 1, 2020: As we enter a new month, we are all just coming to terms with the gravity of the situation.
 The entire world is dealing with the same issues.
 It can be overwhelming for everyone, but it is particularly difficult for some of the individuals we serve to understand why their world’s have been turned upside down.
 Physical distancing is our new normal, and that means individuals are separated from their families or from their staff.
 People who have gone to stay with their families are missing their routines and their staff.
 People who are at home with their roommates are missing their families.
 New pages are being added to showcase some of the people we serve to share how they are coping during this pandemic.
 We are having to be creative to stay connected.
-Keep an eye on these pages as they will be growing as people submit their pictures, videos and stories.
+Keep an eye on our We Miss You page as it continues to grow as people submit their pictures, videos and stories.
 All images are published with permission from individuals and guardians.
 We hope that these images will help lift everyone’s spirits.

-If you wish to share send your content to firstname.lastname@example.org
+If you wish to share send your pictures and stories to email@example.com

 March 25: A rough day today!
 Our area records its first confirmed case.
 We also learned about an outbreak in a group home for adults with developmental disabilities in Calgary.
 We recognize that this is a stressful and difficult time for everyone.
 As we navigate these uncharted waters, it is important that we take care of each other.
 WIN staff are using social media and technology to stay connected.
 We have a great group of people who are funny and witty and they are helping everyone to cope by keeping us laughing.
 Staff are being creative in their work with individuals who really don’t understand why their routines have been so drastically changed.
 In spite of their confusion, their staff are making their days full and fun and spreading joy.
 Our Executive Director made the comment on several occasions that crisis defines us.
 We can be so proud as a collective group and an agency of how we are defining ourselves in this crisis.